Iowa State vs. Oklahoma State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- So far this season, 60% of Oklahoma State's games (3/5) have had more combined points than Saturday's over/under of 47.
+- In 60% of Oklahoma State's games this season (3/5), the teams combined to score more than Saturday's over/under of 47.

-- The combined points per game average of the two teams, 60.2, is 13.2 points above Saturday's over/under.

-- This contest's over/under is 11.2 points greater than the 35.8 these two squads combine to surrender per game this season.

 Iowa State Stats and Trends